INMOXR/support/docs/src/content/docs/air3/guides/display-screen-mirroring.md

 ![](public/images/air3/screen-mirroring-2.png)

-### Part 2  Open your phone's or computer's screen mirroing
+### Part 2  Open your phone's or computer's screen mirroring

 ① For Apple (iOS) users: From the Control Center on your iPhone or iPad, open the "Screen Mirroring" icon, and then select the discovered INMO AIR3 smart glasses to begin screen mirroring.